mongodb-industry-solutions/sec-fsi-pci-dss/docs/engineering-proposal.md

 - Specify the Fastify REST API surface and request/response contracts.
 - Define the `backend/bin/setup.ts` and `backend/bin/seed.ts` scripts so the demo is installable in one sequence of commands.
 - Identify the risks specific to QE implementation and specify mitigations.
-- Break the work into four independently deliverable phases aligned with v1, v2, v3, and v4.
+- Break the work into five independently deliverable phases aligned with v1, v2, v3, v4, and v5.

 ### Non-goals